trampgeek/jobe/README.md

 ## Implementation status

-The current version of Jobe (Version 1.7.1, May 2023) implements a subset of the originally documented API, sufficient for use by CodeRunner.
+The current version of Jobe implements a subset of the originally documented API, sufficient for use by CodeRunner.
 It has been used for many years at the University of Canterbury for several years, running many millions of submissions.
 Jobe is also used by over 600 other